cybertraining-dsc/su22-reu-385/README.md

 - [ ]  Document about FastAPI

 - [ ]  Get computer temperature and hostname

- ## TODO
- -
 - [ ] Research on how linear Regression, TFT, and Arima. in predicting time series

  # Programming Knowledge